DE|EN

 1960 to 1980: the peak phase

 In this era pollutants stack up.
-In a building of the early 1970s, several at once are no rarity.
+In a building of the early 1970s, several at once are not uncommon.

-• Asbestos: built in in many forms, on roof (Eternit) and facade, in floor coverings, pipe insulation and night-storage heaters. (→ Recognising asbestos)
+• Asbestos: used in many forms, on roof (Eternit) and facade, in floor coverings, pipe insulation and night-storage heaters. (→ Recognising asbestos)

 • PAH: black parquet adhesive, roofing felt, seals. (→ PAH in old buildings)

-• PCB: permanently elastic joint sealants in concrete and panel buildings. (→ PCB in sealants)
+• PCB: flexible joint sealants in concrete and panel buildings. (→ PCB in sealants)

 • Lead: last generation of lead pipes, installed into the early 1970s. (→ Lead in old buildings)